-The Compliance Assurance Program Office (CAPO) is comprised of the DHS Treaty Compliance Office (TCO), Export Control Group (ECG), and the DHS Regulatory Compliance Office (RCO).
-The Compliance Assurance Program Manager (CAPM) is the DHS official responsible for overseeing CAPO and implementing procedures to ensure that the Recipient and any Recipient institutions/collaborators under this Award comply with international treaties, federal regulations, and DHS policies for Arms Control Agreements, Biosafety, Select Agent and Toxin Security, Animal Care and Use, the Protection of Human Subjects, Life Sciences Dual Use Research of Concern, and Export Controls.
+The Compliance Assurance Program Office (CAPO) is comprised of the DHS Treaty Compliance Group (TCG), DHS Export Controls Group (ECG), and the DHS Regulatory Compliance Group (RCG).
+The Under Secretary of Science and Technology (USST) is the DHS official responsible for the various portfolios under CAPO's purview and for implementing procedures to ensure that the Recipient and any Recipient institutions/collaborators under this Award comply with international treaties, federal regulations, and DHS policies for Arms Control Agreements, Biosafety, Select Agent and Toxin Security, Animal Care and Use, the Protection of Human Subjects in Research, Life Sciences Dual Use Research of Concern, and Export Controls.

-CAPO collects and reviews relevant documentation pertaining to this Award on behalf of the Compliance Assurance Program Manager.
-Additional guidance regarding the review process is provided in the following sections, along with contact information for the TCO, RCO, and ECG.
+CAPO collects and reviews relevant documentation pertaining to this Award on behalf of the USST.
+Additional guidance regarding the review process is provided in the following sections, along with contact information.
 This guidance applies to the Recipient and any/all Recipient institutions involved in the performance of work under this Award.
-The Recipient is responsible for ensuring that any/all Recipient institutions and collaborators comply with all requirements and submit relevant documentation, as outlined in sections C - G below, for work being performed under this Award.
+The Recipient is responsible for ensuring that any/all Recipient institutions and collaborators comply with all requirements and submit relevant documentation, as outlined in sections C - G below, for work being performed under this Award